 Iceland is located close to the Arctic circle in the North-Atlantic ocean, and Iceland`s population is quite tiny, with 357.000 (2019) citizens.
 Thanks to the Gulf Stream Iceland has a temperate climate which means mild winters and refreshing summers.

 Iceland has become one of the fastest-growing tourist destinations in the world over the last decade.
 Fish and fish products are still Iceland's most important revenue sources, followed by exports of aluminium and iron silicon.

 People and culture in Iceland

 Many Icelanders can trace their ancestors back to the time of the Viking Settlement around 900 AD, and there has since then been low immigration.

 Iceland is a young republic (from 1944) with a directly elected president.
 It does not mean that Iceland has a rich and interesting history.
-The Icelandic Sagas is world-famous, and it is recommended to know about the Icelandic traditions, culture, and architecture, due to the many attractions and museums, especially in the capital Reykjavik.
+The Icelandic Sagas are world-famous, and it is recommended to know about the Icelandic traditions, culture, and architecture, due to the many attractions and museums, especially in the capital Reykjavik.

 The Icelandic people are well known for having a laid-back approach to life, and everybody is known by their first name.
-Iceland is a nation with self-confidence because of the battle for survival against the elements as earthquake and volcanic eruptions.
+Iceland is a nation with self-confidence because of the battle for survival against the elements such as earthquakes and volcanic eruptions.

 If you have the time and possibility to visit Iceland, don`t hesitate.
 The adventure offers are endless, and the connection to Iceland gets more and more comfortable.

-Most of the terrain consists of volcanic areas covered by lava fields and glacier.
-Active volcanoes like Hekla and Katla are a part of the volcanically active zone that runs through the country from northeast to south-west.
+Most of the terrain consists of volcanic areas covered by lava fields and glaciers.
+Active volcanoes like Hekla and Katla are a part of the volcanically active zone that runs through the country from northeast to southwest.

 Vatnajökull is the biggest icecap and is bigger than the rest of Europe`s icecaps put together.
 Most of the country is covered by lava fields, ice caps, and deserts, and 70% of the country is uninhabitable.